The Best Denver Photography Spots In 2025 (With Map)

 19. Confluence Park

-This park is close to Downtown Denver.
+Confluence Park is close to Downtown Denver.
 Get photos of mountain views, the trails, Cherry Creek and South Platte Rivers and Speer Boulevard Bridge.
 There are kayakers, tubers, bikers, fishers and more to photograph, too.

 20. Cheesman Park

-Creepy fact: Cheesman park was converted from a cemetery, and sometimes bones are unearthed.
+Creepy fact: Cheesman Park was converted from a cemetery, and sometimes bones are unearthed.

 21. Washington Park